How to age terracotta pots using lime is so easy to do. And wait until you see how what I’m using for this simple flowerpot craft project!

 I love flowerpots and adding them to my spring and summer home decor is one my favorites!
-Because finding aged terracotta flowers pots isn’t easy, I am making my own and love the outcome!
+Because finding aged terracotta flowerpots is becoming more of a challenge, I am making my own.

-And I am so excited to share this fun and easy process make old pots with you.
+And I love the outcome!
+So, I am looking forward to sharing this fun and easy process for making old pots with with lime with you.

 - Organic Garden lime